HimanshuMishra123/aws-devops-zero-to-hero/day-22/alb-controller-add-on.md

     --policy-document file://iam_policy.json
 ```

+IAM Service accounts allow you to define permissions for individual pods, rather than for the entire EC2 instance(Node) where the pod is running. ....Refer day-2/Role-vs-ServiceAccount for more understanding about Service account
-Create IAM service account (for EKS pods to communicate with AWS services) and attaching IAM Role to it
+Create IAM service account (for EKS pods to communicate with AWS services) and attaching IAM Role(creating and attaching) to it

 ```
 eksctl create iamserviceaccount \